-Students transferring credits to Kingswood must take at least thirty hours through Kingswood to earn a Kingswood degree, even though they may have more than the required number of hours for graduation.
-This must be the final year of the program unless special

-- arrangements have been made with the Vice President for Academic Affairs. - Therefore, students can transfer a maximum of 90 credit hours into a bachelor's degree program and a maximum of 30 credit hours into an associate's degree program. - Within a bachelor's degree, normally a maximum of twelve hours can be transferred towards a major program of study and nine hours towards a minor program of study.
+- Students transferring credits to Kingswood must take at least thirty hours through Kingswood to earn a Kingswood degree, even though they may have more than the required number of hours for graduation.
+This must be the final year of the program unless special arrangements have been made with the Vice President for Academic Affairs. - Therefore, students can transfer a maximum of 90 credit hours into a bachelor's degree program and a maximum of 30 credit hours into an associate's degree program. - Within a bachelor's degree, normally a maximum of twelve hours can be transferred towards a major program of study and nine hours towards a minor program of study.

-- Most courses can be transferred from reputable Canadian schools or other accredited institutions (those which are recognized by the U.S. Department of Education) according to the above principles, especially from those which operate from a Wesleyan Arminian theological perspective. - A maximum of 18 hours of Bible and Theology courses can be transferred from institutions which do not operate from a Wesleyan Arminian theological perspective, however, transfer credit will not be awarded for Systematic Theology or Doctrine of Holiness. - Transfer of credit from non-accredited institutions is based on the nature of the institution and credentials of faculty who taught the courses to be transferred.
+- Most courses can be transferred from reputable Canadian schools or other accredited institutions (those which are recognized by the U.S. Department of Education) according to the above principles, especially from those which operate from a Wesleyan Arminian theological perspective. - A maximum of 18 hours of Bible and Theology courses can be transferred from institutions which do not operate from a Wesleyan Arminian theological perspective; however, transfer credit will not be awarded for Christian Doctrine I and II or Doctrine of Holiness. - Transfer of credit from non-accredited institutions is based on the nature of the institution and credentials of faculty who taught the courses to be transferred.
 Up to 60 hours of credit may be transferred.
-A maximum of 18 hours of Bible and Theology courses can be transferred; however, transfer credit will not be awarded for Systematic Theology or Doctrine of Holiness.
-Students requesting transfer credit from such institutions may be asked to provide syllabi for courses to be transferred.
+A maximum of 18 hours of Bible and Theology courses can be transferred; however, transfer credit will not be awarded for Christian Doctrine I and II or Doctrine of Holiness.
+Students requesting transfer credit from such institutions may be asked to provide syllabi for courses to be transferred. - Through a formal articulation agreement with Elim Bible Institute and College, students who have completed Elim's one- and two-year program may transfer all credit from those programs towards a bachelor's degree at Kingswood University.
+Credit from one of Elim's Applied Ministry Certificates may also transfer.